 - Material: Calfskin Leather

-Beautifully made in a family-owned shoe factory from supple full-grain calfskin leather, Ace Marks offers genuine Italian craftsmanship at an affordable price.
-We’re very fond of the sleek Griffin captoe Oxford that has an elegant profile and amenable fit thanks to a Blake Flex construction.
+Beautifully made in a family-owned Italian shoe factory from supple full-grain calfskin leather, Ace Marks offers genuine Italian craftsmanship at an affordable price.
+We’re very fond of the sleek Griffin cap-toe Oxford with its elegant profile and amenable fit imparted by it Blake Flex construction.

 - Color: Black, Brown